 Applications are due by 5:00 pm on Thursday, May 11, 2017.
-It is anticipated that announcement of awards will be made in late early June 2017.
+It is anticipated that announcement of awards will be made in early June 2017.

 SyracuseCoE invites applications for its 2018 Faculty Fellows Program to strengthen faculty scholarship in SyracuseCoE research areas, support SyracuseCoE engagements with industry partners, and provide research leadership to SyracuseCoE.
 Individuals who hold faculty appointments at Syracuse University, and SyracuseCoE partner institutions SUNY Upstate Medical University (UMU) and SUNY College of Environmental Science and Forestry (SUNY-ESF) are eligible to apply.